Missouri Fur Company: Henry-Menard Expedition of 1809–1811

 The newly formed Missouri Fur Company raised enough capital to outfit a party of 350 men for trapping beaver along the headwaters of the Missouri and for trading with Indians.
 General Thomas James wrote a journal of how he enlisted in this expedition during his youth.
-In addition, the governor of Missouri Territory, Merriwether Lewis, contracted with the company to convey Mandan Chief Shehaka back to his people.
+In addition, the governor of Missouri Territory, Meriwether Lewis, contracted with the company to convey Mandan Chief Shehaka back to his people.
 The chief, wanting to meet the "Great Father" at Washington City, had accompanied Lewis and Clark when they returned from their expedition.
 After meeting president Thomas Jefferson, Shehaka had been stopped from returning to his people by an Arikara attack.
 Governor Lewis took the opportunity provided by the 1809 expedition, paying the Missouri Fur Company $10,000 to convey Shehaka to Fort Mandan.

 Accordingly, two parties set out in the spring of 1809 and traveled up to the Missouri to Fort Mandan.
 Manuel Lisa and Pierre Chouteau returned to St. Louis in the fall after seeing Shehaka restored to his people.
 They left rest of the expedition in charge of Pierre Menard and Andrew Henry, who moved all the boats and supplies upriver to Fort Raymond where the expedition wintered.
 Contemplating what lay ahead, Menard wrote presciently to a friend, "It is said that one cannot imagine the quantity of beaver that there is, but there is the difficulty of the savage Black Feet who plunder often."
 Besides the danger from the Blackfeet of which Menard wrote, infighting threatened to tear apart the company.
 The American contingent thought that the expedition's leaders favored the French.
 One of the Americans, Reuben Lewis, wrote to his brother, "The heterogenious particles of which our Company are formed, some French, some Spaniards, some Americans, Some Gentlemen,... some men hired, & some upon shares altogether forms such different interest and opinions that I fear we shall not do so well as we had flattered ourselves we would."